jdcloudcom/en/documentation/Cloud-Security/Security-Instruction/Security-Best-Practice/Isolation-Protection-And-Security-Recommendations-For-Botnets.md

 8. Web Application Security: Web applications shall be ensured that there are no security vulnerabilities such as file upload, SQL injection, and code execution; the above vulnerabilities may cause the system intrusion;

-9. If you need further and more targeted security services, you can contact customer service personnel or purchase “JD Cloud Security Consulting Service".
+9. If you need further and more targeted security services, you can contact customer service personnel or purchase "JD Cloud Security Consulting Service".

 **Best Practices of JD Cloud Security Group**